 We have not taken the step of excluding the share, letting three arguments decide.
 Firstly, management is very clear that they are going to reduce the use of coal.
-There are concrete, credible plans.
-This year, two plants in Denmark and Poland, respectively, will be converted to natural gas / biogas, and a new plant in the USA will start up with natural gas.
-In Moss, the newly opened, rebuilt factory - which is based on electricity - will reduce emissions by 80 per cent.
+There are concrete, credible plans to shift to cleaner energy sources.